We always had BIG dogs, ALL rescued, and always 3. "A PACK", my vet said.

 Here's what worked for us............

 We did this for about a week, leaving the door open.
 Then we closed the door for a bit and told them we would be right back and they gave us, you know, the pouty stare.
-We would leave them in for a little bit longer each time, then up to an hour.
+We started with 3 minutes and left them in a little bit longer each time, then up to an hour.

-Next, short trips to the park, in the crates with comfy pads-of course.
+Next, short trips to the park, in the crates with comfy pads, toys and small treats-of course.

 Staying at a pet hotel?
 NO PROBLEM!
 Just read this post for helpful tips about Pet Hotels!